-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of BitForex consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of BitForex consists of four parts: general info, fees, deposit methods and security.

 BitForex is another one of those cryptocurrency exchanges from off-shore (Seychelles).
 This exchange is one of the six exchanges registered in the Seychelles.

-This exchange has a decent selection of trading pairs (92 different trading pairs) and a very impressive liquidity.
+The exchange also has a decent selection of trading pairs (92 different trading pairs) and a very impressive liquidity.
 At the date of first writing this review (2 October 2018), BitForex had a 24 hour trading volume amounting to USD 315 million, making it the exchange with the 11th biggest 24 hour trading volume in the world.
-However, at the date of last updating this review (11 June 2019), the 24 hour tarding volume was an amazing USD 1.25 billion!
-This made it the third biggest exchange in the world, right after Binance and OKEx.
+However, at the date of last updating this review (23 October 2018), the 24 hour tarding volume was an amazing USD 921.9 million!
+This made it the fourth biggest exchange in the world, right after CoinTiger, LBank and BKEX.
 An amazing development indeed and a truly impressive liquidity.

 According to information on its website, BitForex’s trading engine can process 1.6 million orders per second, which is more than most other trading engines around the world.

-BitForex does not explicitly state that US-investors are prohibited from trading.
-We therefore believe that US-investors can trade here.
-However, all US-investors should form their own opinion on whether state rules or federal rules affects their foreign trading activities negatively or not.
+BitForex does not state that US-investors can’t trade here.
+So, we believe that US-investors can trade here.
+However, all US-investors should form their own opinion on whether state rules or federal rules affects their foreign trading activities or not.

 BitForex Trading View